Sign up to receive updates for the latest tech thought leadership insights, videos, and podcasts.

 Leaders that are proactive and develop digital transformation strategies before the coronavirus epidemic reaches its conclusion will be better placed to fully optimise and align their infrastructures with their respective objectives and models.

 Leadership is a resource that the majority of organisations lack.
 Not because they do not have individuals in possession of the abilities and mindsets needed to set directions – but because they do not foster those who do, turning what should be a renewable resource into one that is frequently exhausted.
-This leaves institutions bereft of direction and, when the need to replace leaders arise, unnecessary expense.
+This leaves institutions bereft of direction and, when the need to replace leaders arise, with unnecessary expense.

 Developing the people that will influence your organisation brings about superior performance, of course, but it also galvanises your culture.
 It serves as an embodiment of values, inspires high-performance and creates a stable environment.